Vendicated/Vencord/docs/1_INSTALLING.md

 pnpm install --frozen-lockfile
 ```

-Build Vencord:
+Build Bencord:

 ```shell
 pnpm build
 ```

-Inject vencord into your client:
+Inject bencord into your client:

 ```shell
 pnpm inject
 ```

 Then fully close Discord from your taskbar or task manager, and restart it.
-Vencord should be injected - you can check this by looking for the Vencord section in Discord settings.
+Bencord should be injected - you can check this by looking for the Bencord section in Discord settings.

-## Updating Vencord
+## Updating Bencord

 If you're using Discord already, go into the `Updater` tab in settings.